SMS Wolf (1916): Summary of raiding history

 In addition, on 6.2.17, the British troopship HMT Tyndareus was badly damaged by one of Wolf's mines off Cape Town and was only saved from sinking by skillful seamanship.

 Film

-In February/March 1918 the Bild- und Filmamt (BUFA) produced the 13 minutes silent movie S.M.
+In February/March 1918 the Bild- und Filmamt (BUFA) produced the 13-minute silent movie S.M.
 Hilfskreuzer "Wolf", which was produced in Kiel.
-It shows, beside from Portuguese Army officers, soldiers or officers from New Zealand or Australia as prisoners of war of the "Wolf".
+It shows the SMS Wolf's return to Kiel, Captain Nerger being awarded the Pour le Mérite, and various luminaries touring the ship.
+Scenes of various parts of the ship are shown, as well as footage of the prisoners captured during the voyage.